Table of Contents

 An example: A Chair In A Room: Greenwater.
 This is a room-scale VR game (when you physically move around a room, your movements are reflected in the VR world you are in).

 What causes the extreme immersion in this game is its ability to dynamically resize the virtual world to fit the actual physical space in which you move.
 You physically move in reality, collect objects and interact with the world around you.
 In the story you start as a patient in some sort of psychiatric ward and then you find clues to your past.

 This game is already the past.
-It came out in the fall of 2016, and so many players have immersed themselves in this pseudo-reality for so many hours that they cannot literally separate it from the fantasy.
+It came out in the fall of 2016, and so many players have immersed themselves in this pseudo-reality for so many hours that they literally can't separate it from their fantasy.
 If you consider that this is a horror game, you can understand the reactions (and the risks).

 2. The importance of rotation and impact

 Let's move forward on the path of fused reality.
 Another round, another game.
 In this case it is the VR ping pong.
 Again, players reported that they often accept the digital ball and table as a physical reality.
 They start playing, and after a while they are just playing ping pong.